NationalSecurityAgency/ghidra/DevGuide.md

 This task is often done manually from the Ghidra GUI, and the archives included in our official build require a fair bit of fine tuning.
 You will first need to import the relevant libraries from which you'd like to produce a FID database.
 This is often a set of libraries from an SDK.
 We include a variety of Visual Studio platforms in the official build.
+The official .fidb files can be found in the ghidra-data repository here https://github.com/NationalSecurityAgency/ghidra-data/tree/master/FunctionID

 From a CodeBrowser window, select __File -> Configure__.
 Enable the "Function ID" plugins, and close the dialog.